17 hours ago

 Radiofrequency is loved for its collagen-producing, skin tightening powers.
 These are the at-home devices for salon-similar results

 Known for its ability to tighten the skin and promote collagen and elastin production, radiofrequency targets areas including crow’s feet and the under eyes, under the chin as well as reducing puffiness.
-It’s a popular in-salon treatment but with much of this year a no-go zone when it came to going into clinic, at home radiofrequency tools have become an in-demand device.
+It’s a popular in-salon treatment but as we've become more accustomed to doing our treatments at home, radiofrequency tools have become an in-demand device.

 Aesthetic doctor Sophie Shotter and facialist Joanne Evans both named at-home radiofrequency devices among the tools they rate and when two respected names claim something is a must-have, we felt it our duty to look into the best ones out there.